AFRICAN TOURS

 We camp on the edge of town, facing west with a lovely sunset over the flood plains.
 We have normal 220v power and other amenities in camp.

-We cross the border back to Katima Mulilo (cappuccinos and ice cream) and do some shopping.
+We cross the border to Katima Mulilo(cappuccinos and ice cream) and then greet each other, until the next adventure.

 For those so inclined, can try tiger fishing (own cost).